solana-labs/solana-program-library/docs/src/token.md

 ### Example: Mint with multisig authority and offline signers

 This example builds off of the [online mint with multisig](#example-mint-with-multisig-authority) example.
-Be sure to familiarize yourself with it, [offline signing](https://docs.solana.com/offline-signing) and the [durable nonce](https://docs.solana.com/offline-signing/durable-nonce) feature before continuing.
+Be sure to familiarize yourself with that process, [offline signing](https://docs.solana.com/offline-signing), and the [durable nonce](https://docs.solana.com/offline-signing/durable-nonce) feature before continuing.